zhuoyu73/COMET/README.md

 initializePaths
 ```

-These scripts initialize the required paths for Single-Shot MRE processing.
+These scripts initialize the required paths for Post-Reconstruction Correction.

 ---

 ## Step 2.
-Run the Single-Shot Motion and Wave Field Reorientation Script
+Run the Post-Reconstruction Motion and Wave Field Reorientation Script

 Run the following script section by section: